Mister-Espria/youtubeid/README.md

 ## Additional info: Send latest video from channel to Kodi using Home-Assitant
+First you need to make sure you have the youtube addon installed in Kodi.
 For this we need to install kodi-cli by `git clone https://github.com/nawar/kodi-cli` Thanks to nawar for this awesome code!